A Diverse, Inclusive Community

 Programming That Promotes Diversity

-The Friday Center’s Credit Programs for Part-time Students division offers several programs that serve under-represented minorities by expanding access to credit-granting courses at the University.
+The Friday Center offers several programs that serve under-represented minorities by expanding access to credit-granting courses at the University.

-- Carolina Courses Online is a distance education program that provides access to Carolina’s credit courses through the web.
+- Semester-based Online Courses is a distance education program that provides access to Carolina’s credit courses through the web.
 Many of these students cannot come to campus to enroll; they may be in the military, studying abroad, or simply living in an area without direct access to a college campus.

 - Self-paced Courses is another distance education program that serves a similar audience.
 Additionally, this program—which has a selection of correspondence-based courses—serves inmates in correctional institutions who do not have computer access.